 Consider what the best use of in-class meetings should be.
 The theory and science of learning behind flipped teaching suggests that getting students to engage with the content is the best use of in-class time (group learning space), where students have the support of their instructors and classmates.
 Therefore, if class time should be dedicated to lectures, these should be interactive or limited to small bursts to create context or clarify misconceptions as students engage with course content.
-If lectures are essential (for example I lecture in lieu of a textbook), consider having students study the lectures in their individual space.
-To suggest we move lectures outside of class, except micro lectures when we notice students struggling over a concept, is a controversial proposition for a variety of reasons.
+If lectures are essential (for example I lecture in lieu of a textbook), consider having students study the lectures in their individual space and that you provide them with effective guidance and structure.
+This is a controversial proposition for a variety of reasons.
 First, we may enjoy lecturing or feel more in control because we covered the content.
 Second, we feel more assured that students are listening as they nod knowingly.
 Third, and certainly important, we can "read the room" through facial cues and be more spontaneous.
 Finally, our college experience may have left us with the impression that lecturing was an effective learning strategy for us.
 However, the reality was the learning occurred when we made notes from our lecture notes, summarized, reviewed, self-quizzed, in short when we engaged with the content after leaving the lecture hall.
-Kevin Gannon, in his critique of the heavy reliance on lectures as the dominant teaching activity, reminds us, "Numerous studies on learning loss have shown that unless learners have regular opportunities to revisit and apply specific course content. they will forget most of that content (some studies put the proportion at nearly 75 percent!) within three years of having taken a course."
+Kevin Gannon, in his critique of lectures in university teaching, reminds us, "Numerous studies on learning loss have shown that unless learners have regular opportunities to revisit and apply specific course content, they will forget most of that content (some studies put the proportion at nearly 75 percent!) within three years of having taken a course."
 15 At the least, to be effective, lectures should be interactive, engaging students in the content.
 What is more, we should provide guidance to students on how to learn from lecture notes (see Saundra McGuire's work).

-Online synchronous
+Online Synchronous

-Teaching an online synchronous course requires students to attend class meetings through videoconferencing, most likely Zoom.
+Teaching an online synchronous course requires students to attend class meetings through video-conferencing, most likely Zoom.
 With the exception of labs, performance, and practicing skills, Zoom can be an excellent tool for promoting discussions, getting students to engage with course content, clarifying assignment goals, and be used for micro-lectures.
 A successful online synchronous learning experience begins with designing a course following the first three stages of Backward Design and learner-centered teaching practices.
 You will need to outline clear policies about technology requirements and expectations for class participation.
 What is more, help students develop a self-regulative learning behaviors.